gar-codespace/OperationsPatternScripts/README.md

 If none of the above, a car moved from a spur will toggle default load/empty designation.

 ## How To Use This Plugin
-There are many people on YouTube who are good at making demo videos.
-I am not one of them.
 The following are YouTube videos covering the use of this plugin:

 How to add this plugin to JMRI